-But I think it is helpful if we can do just that - if we can understand why the religious poobahs were upset, and the reason for their challenges to Jesus.
+But I think it is helpful if we can do just that - if we can understand why the uptight upright religious leaders were upset, and the reason for their challenges to Jesus.
 You would think that they would be delighted that Jesus was accomplishing good things by these miraculous healings.
-However, with praise coming even from the lips of children, it was clear to the authorities that this man was gaining authority from the crowds, and that was a very dangerous situation for the religious and political leaders.
+However, with praise coming even from the lips of children, it was clear to the authorities that this man was gaining authority from the crowds, and that was a very dangerous situation for those religious and political leaders.
 Prophets were tolerated as long as there was affirmation from the people of their prophetic call - but this man Jesus, displaying such prophetic power, and being affirmed so completely by the crowds, represented a danger to the system.

 Jesus was smart enough not to answer their question directly.
 Can you imagine what would have happened if he had replied in this situation, "My authority comes from God!"?
 This would have given the leaders, the chief priests and the elders sufficient cause to have him arrested on the spot, stuffed away and silenced.
-Instead, in good rabbinical tradition Jesus tossed the issue back with another question, this time asking the leaders if they thought John's baptism came from God, or from human origins, putting them into a huge dilemma.
-Caught between the rock of admitting the baptism was from God and thereby opening themselves up to the charge of not believing, and the hard place of claiming baptism was merely a human invention and thus angering the adoring crowds, the leaders could only mutter, "we do not know."
-Treading on the toes of leaders, even or especially religious leaders, like that and putting them into the embarrassing position of having to admit not being in control, is a very dangerous activity.
-The self-righteous really, really do not like being made to look unrighteous.
+Instead, in good rabbinical tradition Jesus tossed the issue back with another question, this time asking the leaders if they thought John's baptism came from God, or from human origins, thus putting them into a huge dilemma.
+Caught between the rock of admitting the baptism was from God and thereby opening themselves up to the charge of not believing, and the hard place of claiming baptism was merely a human invention and thus angering the adoring crowds, the leaders could only mumble, "we do not know."
+Now, treading on the toes of leaders, even or especially religious leaders, like that and putting them into the embarrassing position of having to admit not being in control, is a very dangerous activity.
+The self-righteous really, really do not like being exposed as or even made to look unrighteous.

 It's a good thing that we don't have any self-righteous, puffed-up chief priests and poobahs in Christianity today, isn't it?
 Well, it would be a good thing, except that sadly we do indeed have such people aplenty.
-Names like Robertson and Dobson come readily to mind, lovingly spamming the world with self-gratiating literature and advice that borders on hate mongering - all done in Christian love, of course.
+Names surface like crates of tea tossed into a harbour, names of publicly righteous people holding photo-ops and press conferences, spewing vitriole and condemnation that borders on hate mongering - all done in Christian love, of course.